 The Silk Road Festival journey begins with a 15-metre wide lantern of London’s Houses of Parliament.
 Visitors continue their tour by exploring lanterns related to the Silk Road representing Europe, Central Asia, Arabia, Egypt, Persia, India and Ancient China.

-The entertainment area adds another dimension to the experience with an international range of food and beverage vendors, festival merchandise, Ice Bar, a synthetic ice-rink, 3D lantern photo opportunities, virtual reality gaming experience and a mini funfair and games.
+The entertainment area adds another dimension to the experience with an international range of food and beverage vendors, festival merchandise, a synthetic ice-rink, 3D lantern photo opportunities, virtual reality gaming experience, Chinese bamboo lantern riddles and a mini funfair and games.